-This 29 week full-time traineeship is an introduction to the scope and opportunities offered within the wider marine sector and is tailored towards the servicing and maintenance of pleasure boats and yachts.
+This 32 week full-time traineeship is aimed at the commercial side of the marine industry and is tailored towards the servicing and maintenance of commercial fishing boats.

 Trainees will develop the range of transferable skills over a cross section of production, manufacturing, service and construction sectors which are valued by employers and therefore increase your employability skills.
 Trainees will also gain the skills to work competently with at least two different types of materials, including wood, composites and metals and will understand the engineering processes and principles of marine engines, ancillary systems and marine propulsion systems.

 All the above will enable learners to progress into further training to become a boatbuilder or a marine engineer.